PitPik/Schnauzer/README.md

 Schanuzer is largely compatible with Mustache and Handlebars templates.
 In most cases it is possible to swap out Mustache or Handlebars with Schanuzer and continue using your current templates.

 I call it "logic-less" because there are no if statements, else clauses, or for loops.
 Instead there are only tags.
 Some tags are replaced with a value, some nothing, and others a series of values.
 But as with Handlebars you can add helpers, or pass data to your partials.
 Schanuzer is also very small and fast.
-It has the power of Handlebars but is smaller than Mustage (5KB minified, 2.3KB gZip) and therefore also perfectly suitable for mobile applications.
+It has the power of Handlebars but is the size of Mustage (5.5KB minified, 2.3KB gZip) and therefore also perfectly suitable for mobile applications.

 ## Where to use schnauzer.js?